kiancross/unifed-protocol/Security.md

 1. Make the public key available at `/fed/key`.
    * If your server does not support this security proposal, then the `/fed/key` endpoint should return a `501 Not Implemented` error.
+   * The public key should be serialised using the ASN.1 structure `SubjectPublicKeyInfo` defined in X.509 and encoded using PEM.
 2. Construct the following string based on the values from the HTTP request (note that there is a line ending `\n` on all lines apart from the last):
    ```